FAR-Lab/RealtimeAudioClassification/Lab-2.-Making-the-Stanford-Sounds-Dataset.md

 ## Recording Tools

-One thing that we will experiment with using different audio collection tools.
+One thing that we will experiment with is using different audio collection tools.
 Ideally within each team there will be some people collecting audio with their phones and others collecting it with the handy recorder.
 This variety of recording methods will help to introduce some of the artifacts/noise that will help to make subsequent algorithms built on our data robust to variations in recording method.

 One thing that will be important will be to record how the data is collected, so take notes before or after so we can describe the process clearly.